chenyikao/chenyikao/README.md

 ## Hi there 👋

+- 🔭 I’m a computer science master graduated from National Cheng-chi University, Taiwan.
+I learned Satifiability Modulo Theory for program verification and path condition program analysis techniques when I was a doctoral student.
+I'm currently working as a contract Java full-stack software engineer to find their best practices.

+I'm proficient in Java and Eclipse.
+I'm familiar with C/C++, JavaScript, JSP, PL/SQL, Git, Jenkins CI/CD and Jira.

 <!--
 **chenyikao/chenyikao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Professional experience: Describe where you've worked before and what sort of professional skills you've built.
+These can even be non-technical skills, such as communication and empathy.

+Some of your best projects: Describe some projects you're proud of.
+You'll also pin these repositories later, but your README gives you a chance to provide more commentary.

+Achievements or awards: Show off any of your achievements, including certifications or awards you've received for your work.

 Here are some ideas to get you started: